 Roasted Sweet and Plain potatoes with onions, carrots and sausage

 Potacos – this is our concoction.
-We add ground beef, salsa, and shredded lettuce on top of roasted sweet potatoes.
+We add ground beef, salsa, and shredded lettuce on top of roasted white potatoes.
 Hands down my kids favorite – I make a huge batch and we eat this two nights in a row at least every other week!!